RESETHACKER-COMMUNITY/Resources/Writeups/Create.md

-# Create, Build and Automate Things for personal use
+# Create, Build and Automate Things for personal use or to give back to community

 Index | Topics
 -- | ---
 ** ** | [Writing your own Nuclie Templete and Finding Bugs](https://www.youtube.com/watch?v=B5ql2P4fTmQ)